Helyousfi/cpp-concepts/STL (Standard Template Library)/readme.md

 ## Introduction

 The STL containers are designed to handle various data storage needs.
 They are categorized based on their functionality and underlying implementation.
-Understanding these categories helps in choosing the appropriate container for different scenarios, balancing performance and usability.

 ## Sequence Containers